KamilSJaron/smudgeplot/README.md

 where `-k` is the kmer length, `-m` is the approximate amount of RAM to use in GB (1 to 1024), `-ci<value>` excludes kmers occurring less than \<value\> times, `-cs` is the maximum value of a counter, `FILES` is a file name with a list of input files, `kmer_counts` is the output file name prefix, `tmp` is a temporary directory, and `-cx<value>` is the maximum value of counter to be stored in the histogram file.

 The next step is to extract genomic kmers using reasonable coverage thresholds.
-You can either inspect the kmer spectra and choose the L (lower) and U (upper) coverage thresholds via visual inspection, or you can estimate them using command `smudgeplot cutoff <kmer.hist> <L/U>`.
+You can either inspect the kmer spectra and choose the L (lower) and U (upper) coverage thresholds via visual inspection, or you can estimate them using command `smudgeplot.py cutoff <kmer.hist> <L/U>`.
 Then, extract kmers in the coverage range from `L` to `U` using `kmc_dump`.
-Then run `smudgeplot hetkmers` on the dump of kmers to compute the set of kmer pairs.
+Then run `smudgeplot.py hetkmers` on the dump of kmers to compute the set of kmer pairs.

 ```
 L=$(smudgeplot.py cutoff kmer_k21.hist L)